 The factor of 0.1 in the numerator converts to the desired units of power density.
-This formula has been built into a proprietary program that calculates distances to FCC public and occupational limits.
+This formula has been built into a proprietary program that calculates the distances to the FCC public and occupational limits.

 Far Field.
 OET-65 gives this formula for calculating power density in the far field of an individual RF source: